Paramount Television: Paramount's early involvement in television

 The Paramount Television Network was a venture by American film corporation Paramount Pictures to organize a television network in the late 1940s.
 The company built television stations KTLA in Los Angeles and WBBM-TV in Chicago; it also invested US$400,000 in the DuMont Television Network, which operated stations WABD (now WNYW) in New York City, WTTG in Washington, D.C., and WDTV (now KDKA-TV) in Pittsburgh.
 Escalating disputes between Paramount and DuMont concerning breaches of contract, company control, and network competition erupted regularly between 1940 and 1956, and culminated in the dismantling of the DuMont Network.
 Television historian Timothy White called the clash between the two companies "one of the most unfortunate and dramatic episodes in the early history of the television industry."

 The Paramount Television Network aired several programs, including the Emmy Award-winning children's series Time for Beany.
 Filmed in Hollywood, the programs were distributed to an ad-hoc network of stations across the United States.
 The network signed network affiliation agreements with more than 50 television stations in 1950; despite this, most of Paramount's series were not widely viewed outside the West Coast.
 The Federal Communications Commission (FCC), which filed suit against Paramount for anti-trust violations, prevented the studio from acquiring additional television stations.
 Paramount executives eventually gave up on the idea of a television network, and continued to produce series for other networks.

 Paramount Pictures had made one attempt in the mid-1950s to produce a show themself under the Paramount Television banner: Sally starring Joan Caulfield, was a short-lived series on NBC during the 1957–58 season.
 The spun-off theater chain purchased control of the ABC, and due to legal requirements sold WBKB-TV (now WBBM-TV) to CBS.

 Another attempt by Paramount was known as Paramount Pictures Television.
 One of the series was Destination Space, a pilot to a proposed series that never got off the ground, produced in association with the CBS Television Network in 1959.

+Paramount made two more attempts, one Paramount purchased a majority stake in Talent Associates in 1961, which was divested in 1965, and the other when Paramount purchased Plautus Productions in 1963.